 Tourists flock to the country’s commercial, social and cultural capital, Prague, to marvel at its historical buildings and natural beauty, the central focus of which is the city’s imposing castle.
-Outside of the capital, there are more historical landmarks to be seen; the country has over 2,000 castles, keeps and ruins, many of which are UNESCO World Heritage sites.
+Outside of the capital, there are more historical landmarks to be seen; the country has countless castles, keeps and ruins, many of which are UNESCO World Heritage sites.

-The majority of the Czech Republic’s population is Czech; other ethnic groups include Slovaks, Germans, Romanis, Vietnamese and Poles.
+The majority of the Czech Republic’s population is Czech; other ethnic groups include Slovaks, Ukrainians, Germans, Vietnamese and Poles.
 The main language is Czech, which can present an element of culture shock for new arrivals.
-Although many of the younger Czech population are able to speak English, as it is taught in most schools, older generations may be unable to converse in English, especially outside the larger cities.
+Although many of the younger Czech population are able to speak English as it is taught in most schools, older generations may be unable to converse in English, especially outside the larger cities.
 German is also a common second language in the Czech Republic.
 Expats should make at least some attempt to learn Czech if they want to converse with the local population.

 The Czech Republic has a developed transport system, with Prague having an established network of trains, buses, trams and a metro.
 Expats living in Prague may get by without owning a car, but those living outside of the city will likely need a vehicle for getting around.